somefunAgba/autosgm/README.md

   state <-  It{state,input,alpha_t} := state + alpha_t*input
   output <- Et{state}
 ```
-With this framework, we only have one gradient method, with different approaches to setting-up the step-size `alpha_t` parameter and filtering parameters for `Et` and `Dt`, which leads to different momentum-based SGD variants in the literature.
+With this framework, we only have one gradient method, with different approaches or metrics to setting-up the step-size `alpha_t` parameter and filtering parameters for `Et` and `Dt`, which leads to different momentum-based SGD variants in the literature.

 ## Unified Framework
 AutoSGM is an accelerated learning framework which contains: